JLP-55/Custom_README_generator/README.md

 ## Usage

-Upon running node "./index.js" the user will be prompted to enter details about their project.
+Upon running "node ./index.js" the user will be prompted to enter details about their project.
 The user entered text will appear under the relevant headings in the readme file.

-link to the deployed application:
+See the attached video for further usage instructions: [test-video](https://youtu.be/nPB54Syq1w0)

 ## Licence